Douglas Cochrane, 12th Earl of Dundonald

-Lieutenant General Douglas Mackinnon Baillie Hamilton Cochrane, 12th Earl of Dundonald, KCB, KCVO (29 October 1852 – 12 April 1935), styled Lord Cochrane between 1860 and 1885, was a Scottish representative peer and a British Army general.
+Lieutenant-General Douglas Mackinnon Baillie Hamilton Cochrane, 12th Earl of Dundonald, KCB, KCVO (29 October 1852 – 12 April 1935), styled Lord Cochrane between 1860 and 1885, was a British Army officer and politician.

 Early life

 Cochrane was the second but eldest surviving son of Thomas Cochrane, 11th Earl of Dundonald, by Louisa Harriet Mackinnon, daughter of William Alexander Mackinnon.
 Thomas Cochrane, 1st Baron Cochrane of Cults, was his younger brother.
 He was educated at Eton College.

 Military career

 Cochrane was commissioned into the Life Guards in July 1870, and was promoted to lieutenant the following year and captain in 1878.
-He served in the Nile Expedition, the Desert March and the Relief of Khartoum in 1885.
-He was appointed Commanding Officer of 2nd Life Guards in 1895.
+In 1884, he went to the Soudan in command of a detachment of the Camel Corps in the expedition for the relief of Khartoum, for his distinguished services in this campaign, he was mentioned in dispatched and received the medal with two clasps and the Khedive's bronze star with the brevet of lieutenant-colonel.
+He then served in the Nile Expedition, the Desert March and the Relief of Khartoum in 1885.
+In 1889 he reached the rank of full colonel in the army.
+In 1895, he was appointed Commanding Officer of the 2nd Life Guards.

-He served in the Second Boer War and in November 1899 he was appointed Commander of the Mounted Brigade, part of the South Natal Field Force.
+He served in the Second Boer War and in November 1899 he volunteered to be the Commander of the Mounted Brigade, part of the South Natal Field Force, whilst there on the 22nd of the same month, Sir Redvers Buller gave him command over the mounted troops (which mainly consisted of colonial irregulars).
+For these services, he was mentioned six times in dispatches, received the medal with six clasps and was promoted to the rank of major-general for distinguished service to the field.
 He took part in the Relief of Ladysmith in February 1900, although his South African troops, unimpressed by his leadership, referred to him as "Dundoodle".